 Some people claim that telomere shortening is a major contributor to the aging process and development of disease.
 But no one fully understands the impact that telomere shortening has on our overall health.

 But this study is nearly 20 years old and only involved 143 participants.
-More recent meta-analyses also suggest connections between shorter telomeres and coronary heart disease or certain types of cancer.
-Research into the link between telomere shortening and death is ongoing.
+More recent meta-analyses also suggest connections between shorter telomeres and

 While it’s known that chromosome replication shortens telomeres, some experts believe oxidative stress can also shorten them.
 Oxidative stress refers to damage to DNA and other biomolecules from reactive oxygen species.